rahulkumar1408/Spotify-clone/README.md

 # Spotify-clone
-This is the #3 project Digital Clock which I have created using HTML, CSS, and JS. link:- https://rahulkumar1408.github.io/Spotify-clone/
+This is the #3 project Spotify Clone which I have created using HTML, CSS, and JS. link:- https://rahulkumar1408.github.io/Spotify-clone/